raspberrypilearning/3D-scene/en/step_2.md

 --- /no-print ---

---- /task ---

 --- task ---

 --- print-only ---

+Take a look at these 3D scene projects.

++ Can you see which sprites are infront of other sprites?
++ Can you tell what effect each variable slider does?

 Look at some examples and explore different 3D scenes by exploring example projects from the Raspberry Pi Foundation Scratch studio [3D Scene](https://scratch.mit.edu/studios/28058862){:target="_blank"}.

 --- /print-only ---